SttApollo/coaching-program-automation/README.md

 ### Dedicated error workflow

-A separate `VC — Error Handler` workflow is registered as the error handler for the main scheduling workflow.
+A separate `Error Handler` workflow is registered as the error handler for the main scheduling workflow.
 When any execution fails, it:

 1. Detects which path failed (new client vs reschedule) from the failing node name
 2. Formats a structured error card